 Contains islands of cells called the Islets of Langerhans which secrete glucagon and insulin

-Diabetes Mellitus – results from insulin deficiency, blood sugar rises (hypoglycemia); excess excreted in urine.
+Diabetes Mellitus –insulin deficiency, blood sugar rises (hyperglycemia) and excess is excreted in the urine

 What is a diabetic neuropathy?